People may not have considered many engineering fields because they haven't had the levels of attention that others have.

-They also use tools like GPS and computer modelling in order to advise farmers and big business on the best use of land available.
+They also use tools like GPS and computer modelling in order to advise farmers and big businesses on the best use of the land available.

 Engineers with a passion for the environment could consider a career that involves improving recycling, waste disposal and pollution control.

 Their duties include designing systems for cleaning public water supplies and calculating how to reduce the impact of climate change.
 They can work on projects that help in terms of environmental protection, such as systems that convert waste to energy.